Application for Registration in Spring 2023

-Tokyo Tech Academy for Super Smart Society is calling for students to register in the 2022 fall semester.
+Tokyo Tech Academy for Super Smart Society is calling for students to register in the 2023 spring semester.
 We welcome applications from those who are interested in this program.

 |Application period :||